 Trusted Wage And Hour Attorneys in Los Angeles, CA

-Most wage and hour or overtime claims are covered under the federal Fair Labor Standards Act (FLSA) or other California state regulations.
+Most wage and hour violations or overtime claims are covered under the federal Fair Labor Standards Act (FLSA) or other California state regulations.
 These rules change frequently, and contain many exceptions, depending on the situation.
 Whether based on state or federal law, however, successful wage and hour claims generally allow an employee to recover back pay, plus his or her attorney’s fees and court costs.
-Find out more by contacting an employment lawyer at the Leichter Law Firm, APC.
+Find out more by contacting a Los Angeles wage and hour lawyer at the Leichter Law Firm, APC.

 Rules for Documenting Your Time at Work.
 Is it Legal?